 Then cattle in Mesopotamia, with a second and separate domestication event in Pakistan

-Horses were then domesticated in multiple areas from different strains of wild horse (giving credence to the concept of multiple domestication events for dogs also)
+Horses were then domesticated in multiple areas from different strains of wild horse (giving credence to the concept of various domestication events for dogs also)

 Llamas were domesticated in South America ~4,500 years ago

-The two artifacts below are from Mesopotamia dated between 500-2000BCE.
-Both are wearing a collar which is a sign of domestication (not just cohabitation), and they show a distinct similarity to the closest descendants of the proto-canid, as pictured above.
+The two artifacts below are from Mesopotamia, dated between 500-2000BCE.
+Both are wearing a collar, which is a sign of domestication (not just cohabitation).
+They show a distinct similarity to the closest descendants of the proto-canid, as pictured above.

 (Left) Sumerian dog Pendant, (Right) Elamite Dog Amulet - Goddess Gula, healing

 This type of figurine is numerous in Armenian archeological finds.
-These pendants are much more fierce and wolf-like than the dogs above; but they are not fully wolves, as can be seen by the small curl at the end of their tails.
-These figures have a much larger and heavier cranium compared to the dog figures above, however, they still have erect ears.
-These are likely be representative of a stage of development of the gampr.
+These pendants are much more fierce and wolf-like than the dogs above, but they are not entirely wolves, as seen by the slight curl at the end of their tails.
+These figures have a much larger and heavier cranium than the dog figures above.
+However, they still have erect ears.
+These are likely to be representative of a stage of development of the gampr.

 Wolf-dog figurines, found near Ayrum in Shirak, dated 600BCE, Gevork Nazaryan

 Voski, is strikingly similar to the wild descendants of the proto-canid, but much larger as would be needed for protection of sheep